darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md

 // my comment: i.e. for the upper triangle the length of the path from red to intersection to blue is greater, by the triangle inequality, than the length of the DOTTED path from red directly to blue.
 Same for the lower triangle.
 From this we can conclude also that the sum of the length of the solid pair of connections is greater than the sum of the length of the DOTTED pair of connections.

+decreases.
 The other pairings in the one to one correspondence remaining what they are, we conclude that in the move, the sum of the lengths of the line segments decreases.
 And that is sufficient to demonstrate termination, and hence our program terminates, and hence our program establishes a one to one correspondence that has no intersections.

 [Video Bookmark](https://www.youtube.com/watch?v=OeiSWZs3GfI&t=43m35s)